Why drink on the ground when you can sip cocktails in the sky? Check out our ultimate guide to London's best rooftop bars.

 John Lewis Rooftop, 300 Oxford Street, W1C 1DX, www.willowsontheroof.co.uk

-A pleasant inside-outside space, the main, glass-walled restaurant of Mercer swings open its large, bi-fold doors to create a large, Mediterranean-style terrace.
+A pleasant inside-outside space, the main, glass-walled restaurant of Mercer swings open its large, bi-fold doors to create a Mediterranean-style terrace.
 The cocktail menu is brilliantly adventurous, using ingredients such as Butterfly pea flower infused Nicholson gin and Curry leaves infused Laphroaig whisky, and the menu offers Cornish-fed chicken, Charcoal grilled Heron's Farm British Aged Beef steaks and Peterhead Lemon Sole.

 20 Garlick Hill, EC4V 2AU, www.vintryandmercer.com